squteronsquter/nagigation-bars-responsive-with-toggler-in-tailwindcss/README.md

 Use Live Server (VS Code extension) to view your website on local host in your default browser.

-## Remember to copy the javaScript File to the dist folder or link it otherwise
+## Remember to copy the JavaScript file to the dist folder or link it otherwise.

 _Happy Coding_